-2023 CU'000 2022 CU'000
+2024 CU'000 2023 CU'000

-1,929 1,215 357 72 2,205 1,388 408 82
+CU [CURRENCY B] [CURRENCY C] Other currencies 1,929 1,215 357 72 2,205 1,388 408 82

 3,573 4,083

-CU'000 1,929 1,215 357 72

 One of the Group's strategic investments is a 23% interest in Quoits & Co Limited.
 This investment is not accounted for using the equity method (as an associate) as the Group does not have the power to participate in the company's operating and financial policies, evidenced by the lack of any direct or indirect involvement at board level and a contractual arrangement which enables the board to take all operational and strategic decisions without consultation with shareholders owning less than 30% of the share capital of Quoits & Co Limited.